 Per current CDC guidance, Longstreet Clinic employees, clinical and nonclinical, as well as patients and visitors, are no longer required to wear masks.
 However, you may wear a mask or face covering if that is your personal preference.
 Employees working with immunocompromised patients and acutely ill patients are asked to wear a mask.
 Patients displaying symptoms consistent with COVID-19 may be offered a mask to wear while in our offices.

 If you are feeling unwell, call our office and our staff will help determine the best course of action which could include:

 - A COVID test order

 Our team is ready to assist you and answer any questions you may have.
-Thank you for your patience as we all work together to navigate the current public health emergency surrounding COVID-19.
+Thank you for your patience and understanding.

 This article was most recently updated on Oct.
 4, 2022.